-To diagnose your pain, the doctor may give an imaging test such as an X-ray or MRI scan (magnetic resonance imaging scan).
+Your doctor may order an imaging test, such as an X-ray or MRI scan to make a diagnosis.
 These imaging tests are useful in diagnosing problems within the bones, muscles, and tissue.
-An X-ray may also be used to check the sinuses.
+Your doctor can also use an X-ray to check the sinuses.

 Your doctor may take a blood sample to test for certain infections.
-This is done with minimal pain by drawing blood from your arm.
+This is a procedure with minimal pain that involves drawing blood from your arm.

-If your symptoms reveal possible eye dysfunction or if the doctor is concerned you may be having heart problems, he or she will order additional tests.
+If your symptoms reveal a possible eye condition or if your doctor is concerned you may be having heart problems, they’ll order additional tests.

-If the facial pain is caused by an oral condition, it can be treated by a dentist, sometimes by pulling a tooth or performing a root canal.
+If the facial pain is due to an oral condition, your dentist can treat it by prescribing antibiotics, pulling your tooth, or performing a root canal.